BayAreaMetro/Spatial-Analysis-Mapping-Projects/Best-Practices-Procedures/Publishing-Sharing-AGOL.md

    - Ensure that month and year are included as seperate tags (ex July, 2017)
 3. Share with [MTC Map Gallery Groups](http://mtc.maps.arcgis.com/home/group.html?id=4bb2944ff35348c3847859b48d28336d#overview)

-## Publishing Content to MTC's Open Data Site

-General staff is not authorized to publish content to MTC's Open Data site.
-The policy and requirements to promote a resource from ArcGIS Online to the MTC Open Data Portal can be found on the MTC Open Data page.